piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 state of N$_2^+$ can be set to zero, however, in that case a heat/enthalpy of formation has to be provided, which includes the ionization energy (as given in ATcT).

+For the vibrational energy, two different models are available, the Simple Harmonic Oscillator (SHO) and the Anharmonic Oscillator (AHO).
+The default model is SHO.

-Diatomic molecular species require the definition of the characteristic temperature [K] and their dissociation energy [eV] (which is at the moment utilized as a first guess for the upper bound of the temperature calculation as well as the threshold energy for the dissociation by the Quantum-Kinetic chemistry model)
+Here, diatomic molecular species require the definition of the characteristic temperature [K] and their dissociation energy [eV]
+(which is at the moment utilized as a first guess for the upper bound of the temperature calculation as well as the threshold energy for the dissociation by the Quantum-Kinetic chemistry model)